-Megan Epler Wood named director of the International Sustainable Tourism Initiative at the Harvard School of Public Health's Center for Health and the Global Environment.
+Megan Epler Wood named Director of the International Sustainable Tourism Initiative at the Harvard T.H.
+Chan School of Public Health's Center for Health and the Global Environment.

 The International Sustainable Tourism Initiative helps tourism industry leaders, policy makers, and civil society ensure that tourism improves the health and well-being of people and ecosystems worldwide.
 It envisions a future in which tourism leaders:

 Become full partners in all major international conversations that aim to develop economic and environmental solutions for the future of our planet and its residents.

 Possess reliable data and research about tourism’s impacts on global health and the environment.